 When it comes to running a small business, strong cash flow is crucial.
 Business owners tend to underestimate how important managing cash flow is for their business’s success.
 Your cash flow helps you monitor and understand your business’s liquidity, flexibility, and financial performance as a whole.

-Hiring a virtual CFO will help you make sure your small business is headed in the right direction with positive cash flow, and our McAllen VCFO’s at Murray & Kirchner CPA, LLC can help you improve your cash flow while addressing all of your financing concerns.
+Hiring a virtual CFO will help you make sure your small business is headed in the right direction with positive cash flow, and our McAllen VCFO at Abigail Y. Murray CPA, LLC, can help you improve your cash flow while addressing all of your financing concerns.